Five Membership Website Mistakes to Avoid

 Mistake #3: Using all cheap or free solutions.

+It’s easy to make this mistake because your budget is always going to be an issue, even if you have a large budget.
 We’re not opposed to using certain and strategic free resources, but if you are relying on them to do everything for you, you’re going to be in trouble down the road.

 If you think about it, WordPress itself is a free solution.
 That’s great!
 Honestly, that’s one of the reasons we love it.
 It’s an easy sell to our clients.
 But the reason we are successful with our membership sites is that we complement WordPress with some seriously powerful tools.

 Even though it worked, it wasn’t worth the phone call to have to replace it with something that would not serve ads on the printed pages.
-I ended up having to do the same job twice.
+Ultimately, I ended up having to do the same job twice.

 Mistake #4: Not protecting your investment.